carsonip/apm-server/testing/benchmark/README.md

 - `all` (default): runs `auth`, `apmbench`, creates the config files and runs terraform apply.
 - `auth`: Re-generate AWS credentials, they will expire after 4h.
-- `run-benchmark`: Run the benchmarks, can configured by tweaking:
+- `run-benchmark`: Run the benchmarks, can be configured by tweaking:
   - `BENCHMARK_WARMUP_TIME`: Set the amount of time to warm the APM Server for.
 Defaults to `5m`.
   - `BENCHMARK_AGENTS`: Set the number of agents to send data to the APM Server.
 Defaults to `64`.
   - `BENCHMARK_COUNT`: Set the number of times each benchmark scenario is run.
 Defaults to `3`.